ewanc26/website/content/about.md

 ![an image of me](/images/Ewan.jpeg)

 I am a British programmer and hobbyist poet.
-I was born in Spain, and raised in the UK (I am English-Scottish heritage.)
+I was born in Spain, and raised in the UK (I am Anglo-Scottish heritage.)

 I enjoy many things, but these are my favourites: